GencayTuran/6LetterWordChallenge/README.md

 Don't spend too much time on this.

 ## features and tasks

 1. input data processor
   - get input data
   - put data into collection

 2. data combinator service
   - iterate data over combination logic
   - logic: combine every 2 words that make up a word of 6 chars in total from the input data
   - (later make this logic able to handle different combinations as well.)

 3. combination presentator service
   - present end result for each combiantion as following example: fo+obar=foobar

 4. refactoring and principles implementation
+  - refactor and implement the SOLID principles
+  - make every service readable and testable

 5. unit testing
+  - create unit tests for every service